Preciousclement/Superstore-Sales-Analysis/README.md

 # Superstore Sales Analysis
 This project involves analyzing sales data from a fictional superstore to uncover key business insights.
-The analysis includes exploring sales patterns, customer demographics, product performance, and regional trends.
-Using Excel and Tableau, the project aims to provide actionable recommendations for optimizing inventory, improving sales strategies, and enhancing customer satisfaction.

 ## Table of Content
 - [Project Overview](#project-overview)